phillipian/State-of-the-Academy-2019/README.md

 - Header banner can be shorter
 - With smaller graphs, 2 columns with masonry
 - Mobile responsive
+- Top navbar transitions:
-- [x] Top navbar transitions: color fade
+  - [x] color fade
+  - [ ] "State of the Academy" &rarr; "SOTA" for mobile screens

 ## Future Ideas
 - Redesign of website format